lynsei/dockistry/README.md

    * one [frontend framework](https://github.com/forktheweb/dockistry/blob/master/docs-frameworks.md)
    * many [languages & dependencies](#)
    * [tooling packages](https://github.com/dockistry/devtools-multi-clis) (for each environment)
-   * [infrastructure packages](https://github.com/forktheweb/dockistry/blob/master/docs-infrastructure-packages.md) for production and staging environments
+   * [infrastructure packages](https://github.com/forktheweb/dockistry/blob/master/docs-infrastructure-packages.md) for setting up a hosting cluster on AWS/Google clouds
    * one or more [databases](https://github.com/forktheweb/dockistry/blob/master/docs-database.md)
    * an API or other [components](https://github.com/forktheweb/dockistry/blob/master/docs-componentry.md) to work with the database
    * various other utilities depending on the purpose